Tearran/ITW_TCG/README.md

 # Challenge

-An interaction initiated by a Ready Habitat Card against an eligible opposing Habitat Card.
+An interaction initiated by a Ready Flora/Fauna Card against an eligible opposing Flora/Fauna Card.

 Challenges are resolved using Effective Rank unless modified by another card effect.